Electronic Sound and Diffusion in Disordered Multiband Metals: Introduction

-Here we show that the presence of any amount of momentum relaxation -- always present in real materials -- causes Pines' demon to develop a momentum gap~\footnote{Unlike in classical hydrodynamic settings, here $q=k-k'$ is the physical momentum transferred to a sample by an external electron scattering from momentum $k$ to $k'$.}.
-The demon's observation in Sr$_2$RuO$_4$ therefore constitutes the first direct measurement of a momentum-gapped quasiparticle.
+Here we show that the presence of any amount of momentum relaxation -- always present in real materials -- fundamentally alters its dispersion relation.
+The result (Fig.~\ref{fig:dispersion_relations}) is well known in studies of diffusive dynamics, but is unusual within the Fermi liquid regime.
+Indeed, so far as the authors are aware, the 2024 m-EELS study on Sr$_2$RuO$_4$ was, with hindsight, the first observation of such a microscopic dispersion~\cite{husain_pines_2023}.

-In the general setting, we derive the dispersion in both momentum-relaxed hydrodynamics and a microscopic quantum theory incorporating disorder vertex corrections.
-We find perfect analytical agreement between the two, providing a direct link between hydrodynamic modes and the quasiparticle picture, connecting the notion of wave vector in hydrodynamics with that of quasiparticle momentum in the microscopic theory~\footnote{Here the notion of quasipartcile in the microscopic theory is not that of the electrons satisfying the separation of scales between quasiparticle scattering time and transpor or total momentum relaxation time in hydrodynamics, but that of Pines' demon, the emergent quasiparticle of anti-phase interband electron oscillations.} across the observed temperature range 30 K to 300 K.
+In this general setting, we derive the dispersion in both momentum-relaxed hydrodynamics and a microscopic quantum theory incorporating disorder vertex corrections.
+We find perfect analytical agreement between the two, providing a direct link between hydrodynamic modes and the quasiparticle picture, connecting the notion of wave vector in hydrodynamics with that of quasiparticle momentum in the microscopic theory~\footnote{Here the notion of quasiparticle in the microscopic theory is not that of the electrons satisfying the separation of scales between quasiparticle scattering time and transport or total momentum relaxation time in hydrodynamics, but that of Pines' demon, the emergent quasiparticle of anti-phase interband electron oscillations.} across the observed temperature range 30 K to 300 K.

-Specialising to Sr$_2$RuO$_4$, we quantitatively predict the dispersion of Pines' demon and compare it with the experimental results in Ref.~\cite{husain_pines_2023}, obtaining a remarkable agreement.
+Specialising to Sr$_2$RuO$_4$ we quantitatively predict the dispersion of Pines' demon and compare it with the experimental results in Ref.~\cite{husain_pines_2023}, obtaining a remarkable agreement.
 Our analysis provides a direct link from the momentum-relaxation rate $\Gamma$---which also controls the resistivity and bad-metallic transport of Sr$_2$RuO$_4$~\cite{stricker_optical_2014,wang_separated_2021}---to the m-EELS response\cite{husain_pines_2023}.
-More broadly, it implies that acoustic, non-Goldstone collective modes in multiband disordered metals generically acquire a momentum gap due to momentum relaxation, fundamentally changing the nature of their dispersion, with direct implications for strange metals and the superconductivity mechanisms in exotic, multiband, and high-Tc materials.
+More broadly, it implies that acoustic, non-Goldstone collective modes in multiband disordered metals will generically acquire a dispersion as in Fig.~\ref{fig:dispersion_relations} due to momentum relaxation, with direct implications for strange metals and the superconductivity mechanisms in exotic, multiband, and high-Tc materials.